Turners Beach, Yamba, NSW © Destination NSW

-Australia is a great destination for solo travellers, with friendly locals, stunning scenery and endless places to discover.
-Use these tips to start planning your solo adventure.
+With friendly locals, stunning scenery and endless places to discover, Australia is the perfect destination for solo holidays.
+Use these tips to start planning your solo travel adventure.

-Trying a new activity is a great way to soak in the Australian way of life as you meet new people.
-Whether it’s a diving lesson in Queensland, an outdoor yoga class in Melbourne, a surfing lesson at Bondi Beach or a kayaking tour on the Brisbane River, the class you sign up for may just be one of the highlights of your trip.
+Trying a new activity is a great way to soak in the Australian way of life and meet people with similar interests.
+Whether you're learning to swim among the corals at Australia's best diving spots, trying an outdoor yoga class, catching a wave or painting a masterpiece, the class you sign up for may just be one of the highlights of your trip.

 The remote regions of Australia are breathtaking and incredibly unique, but they can also be a challenge to tackle on your own.
 A group tour takes care of the logistics for you and makes sure you have the best experience in every location.
 Whether it’s a live-aboard boat in the Great Barrier Reef or an Aboriginal rock art tour in the Northern Territory, you’ll gain valuable insight into Australia’s nature and culture.

 In Australia, good food doesn’t have to cost a fortune.
-At Melbourne's Queen Victoria Market and Adelaide’s Central Market, for example, plenty of stalls offer well priced, freshly prepared food.
-Most local pubs have daily food specials, and many restaurants offer BYO – which means you can bring your own beer or wine to drink with your meal, saving money on the total cost of your night out.
-You’ll also find a range of cheap eats in Sydney, Melbourne, Brisbane, Darwin, and Canberra.
+Melbourne is brimming with great dining options, such as the bustling Queen Victoria Market and Adelaide’s food scene boasts a delicious array of affordable cuisines.
+Most local pubs have daily food specials, and many restaurants offer BYO – which means you can bring your own beer or wine to drink with your meal.